 2.1 This policy is divided into two sections of behaviour and attendance.
 The first section on behaviour outlines the student 'Code of Conduct' and is followed by the procedures for responding to issues around misconduct and gross misconduct.
-This information will also be available on each College's website.
-Student misconduct refers to unacceptable behaviour that adversely affects teaching and learning, student progress, activities taking place within the college or the smooth functioning of the college, the reputation of the college, or the individual rights and experiences of other members of the College community.
+This information will also be available on the school's website.
+Student misconduct refers to unacceptable behaviour that adversely affects teaching and learning, student progress, activities taking place within the school and sixth form, the smooth functioning of the school and sixth form, the reputation of the school and sixth form, or the individual rights and experiences of other members of the school and sixth form community.